loopwerk/loopwerk.io/content/articles/2025-02-05-saga-in-python-or-typescript.md

 And while I found the TypeScript version much more enjoyable to work on, there is the matter of TypeScript itself.
 People really would need to install [bun](https://bun.sh) to run this version of Saga as intended, in pure TypeScript, since Node doesn’t run TypeScript code (at least not yet).
 And while I could distribute a JavaScript version to NPM that people could import into their Node script, the whole point of Saga is to have strongly typed metadata.

 I think realistically speaking, the TypeScript version would never be used as TypeScript but rather the compiled-to-JavaScript version.
 And when you add something like zod to the mix to describe the metadata, there really isn’t anything strongly typed left.
-Which is probably fine, since almost all template languages are not strongly typed either.
+Which is probably fine, since almost no template languages are strongly typed either.

 So those are some of my conflicting thoughts at the moment.
 In conclusion: